rutgers-apl/fpsanitizer/README.md

 Testing microbenchmarks using fpsanitizer:
 ------

-In the directory containing, one can test the microbenchmarks using fpsanitizer with the following commands:
+One can test the microbenchmarks using fpsanitizer with the following commands:

 ```
-	  $ cd fpsanitizer/fpsanitizer_test/
+  cd fpsanitizer_test/
-	  $ python3 correctness_test.py
+  python3 correctness_test.py

 ```

 This process should take less than 4 minutes.
 During the execution,